gar-r/dns-split/README.md

    * specify the default dns server
    * in the split-tunnel section:
      * specify the vpn dns server
-     * specify the domains that need to be routed through the vpn (the usual `*.` wildcard can be used inside domains)
+     * specify the domains that need to be routed through the vpn:
+       * use trailing `.` characters in the domains (see example above)
+       * the usual `*.` wildcard can be used inside domains
      * enable the netlink hook if needed, and specify the vpn network interface